 Using Dry Acid for pool pH decrease

-This is a safer alternative to muriatic acid, but it can take longer to achieve the desired pH level.
-Dry acid is available in granular form and can be added directly to the pool water, although personally, I would always dissolve it in a bucket of water first.
+This is a safer alternative to muriatic acid, but achieving the desired pH level can take longer.
+Dry acid is available in granular form and can be added directly to the pool water, although I would always dissolve it in a bucket of water first.

 Steps to add sodium bisulfate to lower pool pH: